Post-training data for frontier models and agentic systems

 Fig. 2 — Structural logic of S.R.
 Crown Hall, Mies van der Rohe

-Verket captures this expert reasoning and translates it into machine-readable training data.
-We do not use crowd-workers to draw bounding boxes.
+Verket captures this expert reasoning and translates it into mathematical reward signals.
+We do not use crowdworkers to draw bounding boxes.
 We deploy practicing architects and structural engineers to annotate structural logic, geometric constraints, and material properties.

-The final phase of spatial intelligence is physical action.
-Manipulating the physical world requires more than depth perception.
-It requires an understanding of affordance.
+The ultimate phase of artificial intelligence is physical action.
+Manipulating the physical world requires more than depth perception; it requires an understanding of affordance.

 A door handle is more than a metallic cylinder.
 Its form implies whether it should be pushed, pulled, or turned.
 A coffee mug's geometry, weight distribution, and fill level together determine where a robotic gripper must make contact, how much force to apply, and what trajectory avoids spilling.
 This is the Logic of Function.
 It is deeply contextual.
 The way a human grasps a scalpel is fundamentally different from the way they grasp a hammer, even if the objects share similar dimensions.
 The intended use, the required precision, and the consequences of error are entirely different.